Feeding the Wolves (EP)

 Feeding The Wolves is the third EP by Australian singer-songwriter Josh Pyke.
 It was released in November 2005 on Ivy League Records.
 The EP debuted on the ARIA Albums Chart on 6 February 2006 and peaked at number 64 two weeks later.

-At the ARIA Music Awards of 2006, Feeding the Wolves was nominated for ARIA Award for Best Pop Release.
+At the ARIA Music Awards of 2006, Feeding the Wolves was nominated for Best Pop Release.

+In 2025, Pyke celebrated the 20th release with a performance with the Adelaide Symphony Orchestra.
+It was released on Vinyl in October 2025.